Employment Lawyers, Contingency Fees, and Free Consultations

 In such cases, success probably doesn’t include a big one-time payment that can be shared with a lawyer.

 What’s more, the facts in employment disputes are often seen differently by different people.
 A situation that seems clear to you may not be clear to a jury.
-Unlike car accidents, workplace conflicts usually involve personalities and prior history.
+Unlike car accidents, workplace conflicts usually revolve around personalities and prior history.
 Outcomes are less predictable.

 As a result, like many of our peers, our firm often offers its legal skills on an hourly, pay-as-you-go basis.
 This allows our clients to benefit from our top-tier employment law experience even if the hoped-for outcome — a saved career, a non-harassing environment, the ability to work from home — doesn’t rely on monetary damages.